Amortized Analysis via Coalgebra: Conclusion

 \subsection{Future Work}

+While the cost algebra carriers of most coalgebras considered are free (\ie, of the form $\F{\A}$), in Example~\ref{ex:non-free} we use a product of free algebras to lazily avoid some computation.
+Although this example is somewhat contrived and the laziness does not affect the asymptotic complexity of operations, we leave it as future work to determine if such methods could be used to save cost in a more realistic data structure.
+Similar observations connecting amortization to laziness have been made by Okasaki~\cite[\S 6]{okasaki>1999}; however, his work uses memoized suspensions to amortize in a call-by-value setting, whereas here we use linearity at the level of computation types in call-by-push-value to address this issue.
+Future work may make this connection between amortization, laziness, and linearity more precise.

-The carriers of all endofunctor coalgebras considered are free algebras of the form $\F{A}$, and the carriers of all endoprofunctor coalgebras considered are Yoneda-embedded free algebras of the form $\Yoneda{(\F{A})}$.
-We hope to investigate whether this restricted format is sufficient for practical use cases; if so, we may choose to consider only full subcategories of the category of coalgebras over a signature whose carriers are of the forms given above.
+When using endoprofunctors as signatures, though, the carriers of all coalgebras considered are representable (\ie, of the form $\Yoneda{\X}$); we hope to investigate in future work whether non-representable carriers would be of use for amortized analysis.

+In the pioneering works on amortized analysis, Sleator and Tarjan~\cite{tarjan>1985,sleator-tarjan>1985-paging} describe the ``move-to-front'' paging algorithm and prove that it is competitive relative to \emph{any} other algorithm.
+This argument, while also using amortization, does not immediately appear to fit into our coalgebraic framework.
+The potential is computed by comparing the move-to-front algorithm to another algorithm; we conjecture that the potential is behaving like a generalized bisimulation relation rather than a morphism.
+While we view amortized analysis as a directed simulation here (\ie, a morphism of coalgebras), we suspect that a double categorical approach may be valuable for understanding a symmetric generalization more akin to bisimulation.
+Cospans of coalgebras have been used to generalize bisimulations \cite{staton>2011}, which can serve as vertical morphisms to add to the bicategory of colax coalgebras.
+Additionally, Goncharov~\etal~\cite{goncharov-hofmann-nora-schroder-wild>2022} propose a double category of (co)lax coalgebras of a lax-double functor, generalizing from a fundamentally double categorical perspective.

 In the present work, we consider coalgebras in a category of algebras.
-This construction appears in a more balanced manner in the development of mathematical operational semantics, there called a bialgebra, representing a transition system in the style of operational semantics.
+This construction appears more symmetrically in the development of mathematical operational semantics, there called a bialgebra, representing a transition system in the style of operational semantics.
 We leave it to future investigation to understand the connections between amortized analysis and operational semantics.

-While we view amortized analysis as a simulation, \ie a morphism of coalgebras, we suspect that a double categorical approach may be valuable for understanding a symmetric generalization more akin to bisimulation.
-Cospans of coalgebras have been used to generalize bisimulations \cite{staton>2011}, which can serve as vertical morphisms to add to the bicategory of colax coalgebras.
-Additionally, Goncharov~\etal~\cite{goncharov-hofmann-nora-schroder-wild>2022} propose a double category of (co)lax coalgebras of a lax-double functor, generalizing from a fundamentally double categorical perspective.